prashantchikhalkar/MOOC/CFA/CFA_Institute_Investment_Foundations/Chapter_4/Notes.md

 monopoly, monopolistic competition, and oligopoly.

 1 INTRODUCTION
-2 DEMAND AND SUPPLY - In progess.
+2 DEMAND AND SUPPLY - Done.
-3 ELASTICITIES OF DEMAND
+3 ELASTICITIES OF DEMAND - In progress.